scylladb/scylladb/docs/kb/tombstones-flush.rst

 2. Set  the ``gc_grace_seconds`` to the time since last repair was started -  For instance, if the last repair was executed one day ago, then set ``gc_grace_seconds`` to one day (86400sec).
 For more information, please refer to :doc:`this KB article </kb/gc-grace-seconds/>`.

 .. note:: To prevent the compaction of unsynched tombstones, it is important to get the timing correctly.
-If you are not sure what time should set, please contact `Scylla support <https://www.scylladb.com/product/support/>`_.
+If you are not sure what time should set, please contact `ScyllaDB support <https://www.scylladb.com/product/support/>`_.

 .. code-block:: sh